swiftlang/swift-evolution/proposals/0117-non-public-subclassable-by-default.md

 useful for adding new storage to an existing identity but not for messing with its invariants.
-This would prevent the creation of sealed hierarchies and is inconsistent with the general principle that restrictons on future evolution should be opt-in.
+This would prevent the creation of sealed hierarchies and is inconsistent with the general principle that restrictions on future evolution should be opt-in.
 Authors would have no ability to reserve the right to decide later whether to allow subclasses; declaring something `final` is irrevocable.
 This could be added in a future extension, but it is not the right rule